 Additional customization options for colors, background, spacing, border size are also available at your disposal.

 They dynamically change depending on whatever type of content you choose to display.
-For example, if you choose to display a menu item in section 1, additional customization options related to menu such as menu style, menu items border, etc. will appear at the bottom.
+For example, if you choose to display a menu item in section 1, additional customization options related to the menu such as menu style, menu items border, etc. will appear at the bottom.

 If there are options for the above header content, of course, there’s also one for below header content.
-It works exactly the same way as above header except that the content you put here appears right after the primary header.
+It works in the same way as above header except that the content you put here appears right after the primary header.

 This section contains tons of customization features for the sticky header.